Connect with others who understand.

 • Ribs

-Because the cancerous cells slowly destroy the bone, people with multiple myeloma typically complain of having bone pain, often in their lower back.
-This symptom can be easily overlooked, since back pain can be caused by many factors.
-People over the age of 50 who have back pain lasting longer than a month should see their doctor.
+Because the cancerous cells slowly destroy the bone, people with multiple myeloma typically complain of having bone pain, often in their back.
+This symptom can be easily overlooked, since back pain can be caused by many factors, most commonly strain from work or physical activity.
+People with back pain lasting longer than three weeks should see their doctor.
 However, metastatic myelomas are not limited to bones.

 The Role of Extramedullary Disease in Metastasis

 When myeloma cells spread, they can form a tumor in the soft tissues or organs of the body.
-Multiple extramedullary tumors occur when the cancer has metastasized; this condition is called extramedullary disease.
+Multiple extramedullary (outside the bone marrow) tumors occur when the cancer has metastasized.
+This condition is called extramedullary disease.

 • In soft tissues next to bone

-Extramedullary lesions can be found in people who have just been diagnosed with myeloma and in patients who have had a myeloma relapse (a return of symptoms after a period of improvement).
-They are most frequently found in the soft tissue next to the bones with myeloma.
-Less often, lesions are found in the skin, liver, central nervous system, or kidneys.
+Extramedullary lesions can be found in people who have just been diagnosed with myeloma and in those who have had a myeloma relapse (a return of symptoms after a period of improvement).
+They’re most frequently found in the soft tissue next to the bones affected by myeloma.
+Less often, lesions are found in tissues or organs that aren’t near bones.

 Incidence and Metastasis in Myeloma

 Overall, myelomas are a fairly uncommon type of cancer.
-About 7.1 new myeloma cases per 100,000 people are diagnosed each year in the United States.
-Multiple myeloma is the most common type of plasma cell tumor, with a lifetime risk of 0.76 percent.
+About 7.2 new myeloma cases per 100,000 people are diagnosed each year in the United States.
+Multiple myeloma is the most common type of plasma cell tumor, with a lifetime risk of less than 1 percent.

-SBP is more likely to metastasize to multiple myeloma than EMP.
-SBP has a 50 percent progression rate, whereas 15 percent of EMP cases will progress to multiple myeloma.
-A population-based study from the Netherlands found that 70 percent of people with SBP progressed to multiple myeloma.
+SPB is more likely to metastasize to multiple myeloma than extramedullary plasmacytoma (EMP).
+SPB has a 50 percent progression rate, whereas 15 percent of EMP cases will progress to multiple myeloma.
+An older population-based study from the Netherlands found that 70 percent of people with SPB progressed to multiple myeloma.

-Although there currently is no cure for myeloma, survival rates continue to improve for people living with myeloma.
-Cancer treatments also continue to advance.
-Learn more about treatments for multiple myeloma.
+Although there is currently no cure for myeloma, survival rates continue to improve.
+New treatment options for cancer also continue to advance.
+Talk to your hematologist-oncologist (blood cancer specialist) or another doctor for information about which myeloma treatments may be right for you.

 Talk With Others Who Understand